hackclub/hackclub/workshops/interactive_maps/README.md

 ---

 # Making an interactive map using Javascript
 By the end of this tutorial, you will learn to use functions and if-else statements in nothing but Vanilla JS to create some really good-looking interactive maps.
-This workshop will also teach you the basics of HTML and CSS.
+This workshop will also teach you the basics of HTML.
 As a bonus, read till the end for a fun programming fact.

 - Demo - https://interactive-maps.jeswinsunsi.repl.co/
 - Final code - https://repl.it/@JeswinSunsi/Interactive-Maps#index.html